Cadasta/cadasta-docs/en/08-XLSForms.md

 * `text` - which specifies that you're collecting basic text.
 * `date` - which specifies that you're logging the date.
-* `select-one` - which specifies you're using a dropdown menu
+* `select_one` - which specifies you're using a dropdown menu

 ![](/assets/standard-survey-example.png)

 You can see each of these at work in the above example, screenshot from the survey tab of the standard questionnaire.

-Notice that `select-one` - the dropdown option - requires identifying a set of choices to go with it.
+Notice that `select_one` - the dropdown option - requires identifying a set of choices to go with it.
 In the example above, the first dropdown menu specified \(cell A24\) is linked to the choices tagged `l_quality_choices`.
 In the Choices tab, you can see the different options for `l_quality_choices`:

 ![](/assets/standard-choices-example.png)